Email: info@mtrolls.com

 • External obliques.

-The hex bar deadlift activates nearly every muscle mass in your body, including your abdominal muscles, as well.
+The hex bar deadlift activates almost every muscle in your body, including the abdominal muscles.

-One of the vital actions you need to take when executing any kind of deadlift style is to support your core.
+One of the important steps you need to take when performing any type of deadlift is to brace your core.

-This tightening of your body is called blocking.
+This tightening of the body is called blocking.

-Bracing your body similar to this creates intrathoracic stress, which indicates stability for the thorax area of your body.
+Bracing your body like this creates intrathoracic pressure, which means stability in the thoracic region of your body.

-This pressure helps you stabilize and support your lumbar spinal column (lower back) while executing a heavy deadlift.
+This pressure helps you stabilize and support your lumbar spine (lower back) while performing heavy deadlifts.

-Therefore, you support your back in any deadlift variant with your stomach muscles.
+Therefore, you support your back with your abdominal muscles during any deadlift variation.

-Caution: Always preserve a flat back throughout the hex bar deadlift.
+Note: Always keep your back flat during the hex bar deadlift.

 As you brace and also involve your lats, the hex bar deadlift works your latissimus dorsi muscles.